Error mitigation for logical circuits using decoder confidence: Discussion and Outlook

 \section{Discussion and Outlook}

 This paper brings more nuance to the existing works on decoder confidence and provides a proof of principle for error mitigation.
 We identify four limitations/further directions of research.

-Firstly, the tensor network method we used to compute the log success odds was prone to numerical imprecision as there were many samples that led to division by zero or negative odds.
-For the remaining samples, floating-point precision capped the success log odds values at 16, meaning we were analysing a very restricted subset of cases, especially at large code distances where it is known that the success log odds far exceeds 16.
+Firstly, the tensor network method we used to compute $\lambda$ was prone to numerical imprecision as there were many samples that led to division by zero or negative odds.
+For the remaining samples, floating-point precision capped the $\lambda$ values at 16, meaning we were analysing a very restricted subset of cases, especially at large code distances where it is known that $\lambda$ can far exceed 16.

 Secondly, to maintain decoding accuracy, most decoding schemes~\cite{Dennis2002,Skoric2023,Bombin2023,Chan2024} require neighbouring decoding windows in a quantum computation to overlap: for a code of distance $d$, the overlap is usually of the order $d/2$~\cite{Lin2025a}.
 This means decoding windows are not independent; accounting for this effect would alter \cref{ler_many_windows}.
 Moreover, numerical results for $N$-window circuits made use of emulated logical errors, obtained under the assumption of window independence, so they should be trusted with caution.